GoogleCloudPlatform/community/tutorials/interconnect-usage-using-vpc-flow-logs/index.md

     with IP ranges in the format `10.1.0.0/24`.

 1. Run the query.
-1. Click **Actions** and choose **Create sink** from the menu.
+1. Click **Actions**, and choose **Create sink** from the menu.
 1. On the **Create logs routing sink** page, name the sink and click **Next**.
 1. Choose the BigQuery dataset as a destination.
 1. Verify that the inclusion filter is the query from step 2, and click **Next**.
-1. Specify the IP ranges you want to exclude with the exclusion filter:
+1. Specify the IP ranges that you want to exclude with the exclusion filter:

         (ip_in_net(jsonPayload.connection.dest_ip, "[SMALL_CLOUD_IP_RANGE_1]") OR ip_in_net(jsonPayload.connection.dest_ip, "[SMALL_CLOUD_IP_RANGE_2]"))